 - Resolve significant drainage issues along W. 72nd Ave.

-This project would require the taking of several properties in the vicinity of the railroad underpass.
-City staff have met with all affected property owners and will continue to be open and transparent about the process.
-Should the project move forward, the property owners will be provided a fair market value for their property.
+This project required the taking of several properties in the vicinity of the railroad underpass.
+The City team has met with all affected property owners and will continue to be open and transparent about the process.
+As the project moves forward, affected property owners will be provided a fair market value for their property that is acquired.